 The Institute provides transformational shifts in Eastern rivers management through innovations in conservation, biodiversity, and climate mitigation programming.

-The Rapidan Institute was created in 2020 to enable the Center to focus on comprehensive fisheries and floodplain habitat restoration in the Rapidan and Robinson River Valleys.
-The Institute’s operational strategies include the enhancement of soil, plant, and animal biodiversity, river reconnection and whole floodplain restoration, and development of emerging conservation-friendly agricultural and environmental markets.
+Rapidan Institute was created in 2020 to enable American Climate Partners to focus on comprehensive fisheries and floodplain habitat restoration in the Rapidan and Robinson River Valleys.
+The Institute’s operational strategies include the enhancement of soil, plant, and animal biodiversity, river reconnection and whole floodplain restoration using innovative and cost-effective biology-based strategies, and development of emerging conservation-friendly agricultural and environmental markets.

 Rapidan Fish Passage Project

 The Rapidan Fish Passage Project (RFPP) is a dam removal project with solid migratory fish benefits.
 Removal of Rapidan Mill dam (RMD) will open 540 – 1065 miles of upstream habitat to migratory species, including river herring and American Shad, as well as American Eel and Sea Lamprey.
 It is currently the fourth highest priority dam overall in the Chesapeake Bay watershed and classified as a Tier 1 priority for Chesapeake Bay-wide anadromous species and a Tier 2 priority for resident species (The Nature Conservancy, 2022).